apache/rocketmq-clients/java/README.md

 * `rocketmq.log.root`: the root directory of the log output, default is `$HOME/logs/rocketmq`, so the full path is `$HOME/logs/rocketmq/rocketmq-client.log`.
 * `rocketmq.log.file.maxIndex`: the maximum number of log files to keep, default is 10 (the size of a single log file is limited to 64 MB, no adjustment is supported now).

-Specifically, by setting `mq.consoleAppender.enabled` to 'true,' you can output client logs to the console simultaneously if you need debugging.
+Specifically, by setting `mq.consoleAppender.enabled` to true, you can output client logs to the console simultaneously if you need debugging.